 7. If the pie crust is soft, chill about 30 minutes.
 Flatten the pastry disk, wrap and chill.
 Roll out pie crust on a lightly floured cutting board or roll out dough between two sheets of waxed paper.
 Lift paper and crust into the pie pan and gently peel the paper off.

 8. Use a heat-resistant glass pie pan for the flakiest results.

 9. Follow baking instructions.
 Bake the pie in the lower third of the oven.
 Generally, bake the pie at 425° for 15 minutes.
 Then reduce the heat to 350° and bake until the filling is cooked through, about 30 to 35 minutes more.
 Insert a knife tip to test if the pie is done.

 10. To prevent excess browning of the edges during baking, cover the pie edge with a 2- to 3-inch wide strip of aluminum foil, and mold lightly around the edge of the pie.
 Bake as directed, removing the aluminum foil 15 minutes before the end of the baking time.
 If pre-baking ("blind baking") a pie crust making a cream pie, line the unbaked crust with foil or parchment paper and fill it with pie weights, dried beans or rice.
 Bake until the edge just begins to color.
 Remove the weights and carefully prick the bottom and sides with a fork to prevent air bubbles.

 They say that to make a good pie, you have to start at the bottom.
-With these tips, your pumpkin pie just may give the turkey a run for the money.
+With these tips, whatever pie you make is guaranteed to brighten your Tuesday.